kautickv/utility_hub_web_app/ReadMe.md

 ## Contact

-For any questions or inquiries, please contact the project team at [email protected]
+For any questions or inquiries, please contact the SOC team.

 ## Current Issues